 Traditionally, computer users would store all their data on a hard disk drive (HDD).
 These drives use magnetism to store data on a spinning metal platter.
-Solid state drives were developed to solve some of HDDs’ shortcomings.
+Solid-state drives were developed to solve some of the HDDs’ shortcomings.

-Solid state drives are basically large, technologically sophisticated USB memory sticks.
+Solid-state drives are basically large, technologically sophisticated USB memory sticks.
 Since data is stored on microchips, it allows for easy and fast retrieval.
-In order to have a better understanding of what SSDs are and their true value, let's compare them to HDDs.
+To have a better understanding of what SSDs are and their true value, let's compare them to HDDs.